jessdelacruzsantos/react-native-bakery/tools/api-parser/README.md

 This will overwrite the `api.json` file in `tools/sdk-gen`. `sdk-gen` uses this file to generate core classes for each language's SDK.
 See its README for more information.

+You can also override some of the basic values for your API definition.
+These are:

+    version (default 2.0)
+    title (default Square Connect API)
+    host (default connect.squareup.com)

+An example of that is doing this for the Caviar/Delivery API.

+    java -jar target/apiparser-1.0-SNAPSHOT.jar -version 1.0 -title "Caviar API" -host "api.trycaviar.com" ~/Development/go/src/square/up/xp/connect-public-protos/protos/squareup/delivery/v1